-Prior to public exhibition of the draft document, Council worked directly with local sporting representatives and groups to develop the draft vision, guiding principles and key focus areas that would guide and inform this Strategy.
-These were shared with the community to demonstrate what Council is committed to achieving and ensure Council's strategic direction for sport reflected community needs.
-Preliminary engagement ran from 18 October to 15 November 2021 and as part of this engagement, information was also provided to the community regarding the scope and purpose of the Strategy.
+Prior to public exhibition of the draft document, Council shared the draft vision, guiding principles and key focus areas with the community, to demonstrate what Council is committed to achieving and ensure Council's strategic direction for sport reflected community needs.
+Preliminary engagement ran from 18 October to 15 November 2021 and as part of this engagement information regarding the scope and purpose of the Strategy was also shared.

+Community feedback was used to finalise the Strategy vision, guiding principles and key focus areas.
+These helped guide the overall development of the Strategy and key actions.
 Council asked the community to comment on the draft Sportsgrounds and Sporting Facilities Strategy 2023-2027 (draft Strategy).
-The engagement was open from 14 September to 26 October 2022, with key stakeholders and the general community notified across a number of different channels.
+The engagement was open from 14 September to 26 October 2022, with key stakeholders and the general community notified across several different channels.
 The purpose of the engagement was to inform the community of the draft Strategy and seek feedback from the general community, local sporting clubs/associations and state sporting organisations.